0xhokusai/hokusai-get-started/README.md

-# Get Started with Hokusai API
+# Getting Started with Hokusai API
 This tutorial covers the setup and basics usage of Hokusai API.

 ### Table of Contents